-To maintain regular contact with the research student and to respond to their communications in a timely manner.
+To maintain regular contact with the doctoral researchers and to respond to their communications in a timely manner.
 A response or holding communication should usually be sent within two working days.

 - To ensure that an appropriate number of supervisions are conducted each year, including at least one meeting each year with the full supervisory team.
 The minimum number of supervisions are three per year for part-time students and six per year for full-time students. - To maintain appropriate contact with second supervisors. - To ensure compliance with all university policies and regulations, including the key policies and procedures relating to supervision and examination, risk assessments, research ethics, research integrity and open access.
-(The regulations for research degrees can be found here.) - To engage with research students at the beginning of each academic year (September or January) to discuss their training and development needs for the year and to complete with the student the skills assessment form.
-This will necessitate familiarity with all the training and development sessions offered as part of the Doctoral Researcher Development Programme (which can be found here). - To ensure that the research student attends the training and development sessions selected on the skills assessment form. - To ensure that research students are appropriately informed about all progression processes and milestones. - To support students in Annual Progress Reviews and to provide timely feedback and timely engagement with related tasks on the VRE.
-The Graduate School commitment is that, following submission, a decision on all APRs will be reached within 8 weeks, and the bulk of this time is given to the work of the assessor. - To ensure that between them and their research students supervision logs are completed in a timely and appropriately detailed way for each supervisory meeting. - To request written work as appropriate, and to return such work with constructive criticism and within a reasonable time period, usually no longer than one month. - To support research students in the planning and arrangements of activities associated with their research such as fieldwork or archive trips. - To ensure that the student is made aware of inadequacy of progress or of standards of work below those generally expected, including by formally raising concerns in the supervision logs.
+(Regulations for research degrees). - To engage with doctoral researchers at the beginning of each academic year (September or January) to discuss their training and development needs for the year and to complete with the doctoral researcher, the skills assessment form.
+This will require familiarity with all the training and development sessions offered as part of the Doctoral Researcher Development Programme. - To ensure that the doctoral researchers attends the training and development sessions selected on the skills assessment form. - To ensure that doctoral researchers are appropriately informed about all progression processes and milestones. - To support students in Annual Progress Reviews and to provide timely feedback and timely engagement with related tasks on the VRE.
+The Graduate School commitment is that, following submission, a decision on all APRs will be reached within eight weeks, and the bulk of this time is given to the work of the assessor. - To ensure that between them and their doctoral researchers supervision logs are completed in a timely fashion and appropriately detailed for each supervisory meeting. - To request written work as appropriate, and to return such work with constructive criticism within a reasonable time period, usually no longer than one month. - To support doctoral researchers in the planning and arrangements of activities associated with their research such as fieldwork or archive trips. - To ensure that the doctoral researcher is made aware of lack of progress or of standards of work below those generally expected, including by formally raising concerns in the supervision logs.

-- To ensure progress such that the research student can submit within the registration period. - To identify prospective external examiners. - To complete the exam arrangements form at least 3 months before the planned submission of the thesis. - To support the student in preparing for the final viva, such as through a mock viva. - To be aware of arrangements for welfare and pastoral support and refer students where appropriate. - To ensure that research students are appropriately informed in a timely manner about support for their wellbeing, such as through suspensions, MCs and RAFs. - To encourage their research students to be actively engaged with the life of the research degree community at the university, and of the wider research community at school, disciplinary or Research Community level. - To encourage research students to engage in research communities and networks beyond the university through, for example, giving papers at conferences and seminars. - To ensure and encourage research students to fulfil the requirements of their funders and of any doctoral training centres that they are part of. - To support the research student as appropriate in their post-doctoral plans. - To maintain appropriate levels of skills, knowledge and expertise in order to fulfil these roles and responsibilities, for example through engagement with Graduate School forums, briefings and symposia. - To continue the supervisory role through any research leave or sabbaticals.
+- To ensure progress such that the doctoral researchers can submit within the registration period. - To identify prospective external examiners. - To complete the exam arrangements form at least three months before the planned submission of the thesis. - To support the student in preparing for the final viva, such as through a mock viva. - To be aware of arrangements for welfare and pastoral support and refer doctoral researchers where appropriate. - To ensure that doctoral researchers are appropriately informed in a timely manner about support for their wellbeing, such as through suspensions, MCs and RAFs. - To encourage their doctoral researchers to be actively engaged with the life of the research degree community at the university, and of the wider research community at school, disciplinary or Research Community level. - To encourage doctoral researchers to engage in research communities and networks beyond the university through, for example, giving papers at conferences and seminars. - To ensure and encourage doctoral researchers to fulfil the requirements of their funders and of any doctoral training centres that they are part of. - To support the doctoral researchers as appropriate in their post-doctoral plans. - To maintain appropriate levels of skills, knowledge and expertise in order to fulfil these roles and responsibilities, for example through engagement with Graduate School forums, briefings and symposia. - To continue the supervisory role through any research leave or sabbaticals.